 Michael Arnowitt, piano

 J.S.
-Bach ⋅ My Favorite Fugues, selections from
+Bach ⋅ Selections from the 3-Part Sinfonias

 Victoria Poleva ⋅ Sonata no. 2 “quasi una fantasia” (2011)